aiger555/HRS/README.md

 Title: Clearly state the project title.

 Description: Provide a concise overview of the project's purpose and functionality.
 What is it?
-This is an online appointment to the specialist, where administrator books for patient his appointment by his id, assigning hime to doctor id and choosing date.
+This is an online appointment to the specialist, where administrator books for patient his appointment by his id, assigning him to doctor by id and choosing date.
 Type of Specialists -> dentist, cardiologist, dermatologist, lor, traumatologist, dietolog.
 Filling form for patients: id, name, surname,  phone number, reason of visiting, room.
 Filling form for doctors: id, name/surname -> doctor, specialization, qualification, room